 2. Terminate this overall set of steps.

-3. Queue a task to dispatch a progress event called writestart.
+3. Queue a task to fire a progress event called writestart.

 4. Make progress notifications.